 Children learn best when their parents are engaged every step of the way, creating a bridge of learning from the classroom to the home.
 Below are some examples of what Aspire does to help parents and guardians become great coaches for their children.
 According to EC 47605.6(n), a charter school may encourage parental involvement, but shall notify the parents and guardians of applicant pupils and currently enrolled pupils that parental involvement is not a requirement for acceptance to, or continued enrollment at, the charter school.
-Aspire Public Schools highly encourages parent or guardian involvement, however parent involvement is not required for acceptance to an Aspire school site, or continued enrollment at an Aspire school site.
-Below is a sample of opportunities offered at Aspire school sites for family involvement.
+In order to ensure that parents understand that there is no volunteering requirement, information will be sent home via ParentSquare in English and in Spanish.
+Additionally, the print out of the ParentSquare message will be printed in English and Spanish and sent home with each student.
+Further, at each meeting that parents attend, this announcement will be reiterated.